 From the emails I receive, I can tell folks struggle with how to optimize the printed image output quality for their photo wallpaper.
 It can be confusing so let’s go through a short primer.
 There are essentially two steps.
 First, you need to save the photo in a way that maximizes how many ink dots are laid down on the photo paper.
 More dots equates to crisper images.
 Second, you need to instruct your printer what to look for and what do with the image it is dealing with.
+You might find it’s also time to upgrade your printer to a newer model such as this 4 inch thermal printer range in order to achieve better quality prints.

 Setting your image resolution (measured in dots per inch or dpi) is essentially producing an instruction for your printer for the time in the future you do the printout.
 For day to day use, say printing out your boarding pass, low resolution is fine and saves ink.
 For our modeling purposes, however, we need something higher or the image will appear to be fuzzy.
 250 dpi is good enough, magazines want to see 300 dpi so I go with 300.
 To set the resolution In Adobe photoshop go to: Image-Resize-Image Size to pull up the screen you see above.
 Un-check “Resample Image” and then enter a value of 300 in resolution.
 HIt “ok”.
 (You tend to hit the point of diminishing returns above 300dpi so setting it at say, 600, won’t produce a noticeable improvement.)